NFL DFS picks, lineups, daily fantasy strategy for Ravens vs. Dolphins on 'Thursday Night Football'

 One of Kaylor's top DFS picks for 'Thursday Night Football' is Ravens running back Derrick Henry, who has an over/under of 89.5 rushing yards.
 The former Alabama standout signed with the Ravens in 2024 and delivered a massive output in his first season in Baltimore, carrying the ball 325 times for 1,921 rushing yards and 16 touchdowns while averaging 5.9 yards per carry.
 His physical style and durability remained elite even after turning 30, showcasing several long runs and a dominance after contact that reinforced his Hall of Fame trajectory.

 In 2025, Henry continues to be a major factor in Baltimore's offense, though his workload has slightly decreased.
 Through six games, he has totaled 88 carries for 439 yards (5.0 yards per carry) and four rushing touchdowns.
 While those numbers are below his 2024 peak, he remains one of the most respected and productive power backs in the league.
+He has a great matchup on TNF as the Dolphins rank 28th in run defense and 29th in yards per carry allowed.
 See who else to roster right here.

 Part of Kaylor's optimal NFL DFS strategy also includes rostering Dolphins running back De'Von Achane.
 The former third-round pick out of Texas A&M emerged as a dynamic dual-threat back for the Dolphins in 2024, rushing 203 times for 907 yards and six touchdowns while adding 78 receptions for 592 yards and six more scores.
 His average of 4.5 yards per carry showcased his balance of power and burst, while his impact as a receiver made him one of the NFL's most versatile backs.